F.C. Copenhagen: Solbakken returns

 Copenhagen won the 2012–13 Danish Superliga to secure a direct place in the group stage of the 2013–14 Champions League.
 However, after a horrific start to the 2013–14 Danish Superliga season, FCK fired manager Ariël Jacobs, rehiring Ståle Solbakken as his replacement.
 Solbakken was given a two-year contract with the option for a further two-year extension.
 In the Champions League, the club was placed into Group B alongside Real Madrid, Juventus and Galatasaray.
 FCK secured four points by drawing 1–1 against Juventus at home and winning 1–0 at home over Galatasaray after a great goal by Daniel Braaten.
 The club, however, conceded its first-ever Champions League group stage home defeat after falling 0–2 to Real Madrid in the last round of the group stage.

 Copenhagen finished the 2013–14 league in second place, despite having been situated third for numerous weeks.
 A 3–2 away win against FC Midtjylland saw them closing in on the second place.
 In the last round of the league, FCK beat Odense Boldklub 3–2 at home whilst Midtjylland lost their game 3–1, ensuring Copenhagen's seizure of second place and its subsequent spot in the qualifying round of the 2014–15 Champions League.

-After a busy summer transfer window with numerous new players arriving at the club, Copenhagen was drawn against Ukrainian outfit Dnipro Dnipropetrovsk in the third qualifying round of the 2014–15 Champions League.
+Copenhagen was drawn against Ukrainian outfit Dnipro Dnipropetrovsk in the third qualifying round.
 After an aggregate victory of 2–0 over Dnipro, Copenhagen was drawn against German club Bayer Leverkusen in the play-off round.
 The Germans, however, defeated Copenhagen 7–2 aggregate, dropping Copenhagen to contention in the 2014–15 Europa League.

-FCK drew Italian club Torino, Club Brugge and Finnish side HJK Helsinki.
-Its campaign started well, securing a deserved 2–0 victory over HJK at home from two goals by Nicolai Jørgensen.
-Copenhagen's next two games were against Torino and Club Brugge respectively; it lost 1–0 against Torino and played to a 1–1 draw against Brugge after conceding a late goal in injury time in both matches.
-Copenhagen then failed to secure an important win against Brugge at home, a match they lost 0–4, setting up a must-win situation for FCK against HJK to progress to the round of 32.
-Copenhagen, however, failed—Macoumba Kandji managed to secure a 2–1 victory for HJK, their second win in the group, with another late goal.
-The result eliminated Copenhagen.
+In the Europa League, Copenhagen finished last in its group with one win one draw and four losses.
 The 2014–15 season ended with Copenhagen winning the Danish Cup and finishing second in the Superliga.